MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-sensitivity-settings.md

 If you're using Microsoft Purview sensitivity labels, make sure that:

-- the label scope is set to "Items"; under which you should configure [auto labeling for files and emails](/microsoft-365/compliance/apply-sensitivity-label-automatically#how-to-configure-auto-labeling-for-office-apps)
+- the label scope is set to `Files and other data assets`.
-- labels must be [published](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) with a label policy that is in effect.
+- labels must be [published](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) with an automatic labeling rule, and a label policy that is in effect.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Navigate to **Microsoft Defender for Cloud** > **Environment settings**.